A research note by Malcolm Baird, July 8 2019, amended March 6 2021

 JLB’s outward travel arrangements in 1919 were somewhat confused.
 Having obtained his passport on September 18, he booked passage on the liner “Columbia” due to sail from Glasgow to New York on November 22.
 He may have intended to meet Godfrey Harris in New York before travelling on to Trinidad.

-However, JLB suddenly cancelled his booking on the “Columbia” and instead sailed on the freighter “Novian” (6400 tons) departing from Liverpool on November 27 to various ports in what was then called the British West Indies.
-This was the unpleasant “heaving cargo boat” referred to in his memoirs above.
+However, JLB suddenly cancelled his booking on the “Columbia” and instead sailed on the freighter “Novian” (6368 tons) departing from Liverpool on November 27 to various ports in what was then called the British West Indies.
+This was the “heaving cargo boat” referred to in his memoirs above.

 The reason for JLB’s abrupt change of booking is not known.
 It could be that his arrangement to meet Harris in New York fell through at the last minute, or it could simply be the financial saving on the fare.
 Last but not least was the possibility that JLB had a sudden health problem, such as a chill, and was forced to change his booking at short notice.

-This was reported in The Times of December 15 1919 but, surprisingly, not in JLB’s memoirs.
+This was reported in The Times of December 15 1919 but it was not mentioned in JLB’s memoirs.
 His scribbled notes show that he was obsessed with the business at hand, namely jam-making.
 There is nothing in his notes to support a recent claim that he developed television while he was in Trinidad.

 I am very grateful to Donald McLean for providing details of JLB’s cancellation of his “Columbia” booking and his booking on the “Novian”.